Loading Racing Stats...

 More Fantasy News

-Keselowski won the STP 500 at Martinsville Speedway Sunday afternoon.
+Keselowski finished third in the Xfinity 500 NASCAR Cup Series race at Martinsville Speedway Sunday afternoon.